Skip to main content

 Content

-History and traditions of Indigenous storytelling, social, cultural context and purpose of stories in Indigenous communities, types and structures of stories and media, different narrative traditions and forms: such as: oral storytelling, yoik and music, poetry and narrative and non-narrative film and media productions.
+History and traditions of indigenous storytelling, social, cultural context and purpose of stories in indigenous communities, types and structures of stories and media, different narrative traditions and forms: such as oral storytelling, yoik and music, poetry and narrative and non-narrative film and media productions.

 Materials